Jump to ↓

 Provider Services Offered Free Trial Most Affordable Plan Top Integrations Support

-RingCentral Business VoIP, Hosted PBX, Web Conferencing, Team Collaboration, Unified Communication, Paperless Fax 30 days $20.00 Google, SugarCRM, Zendesk 24/7
+RingCentral Business VoIP, Hosted PBX, Web Conferencing, Team Collaboration, Unified Communication, Paperless Fax 14 days $20.00 monthly per user Google, SugarCRM, Zendesk 24/7

-Zoom Business Phone, Hosted PBX, Video Meetings, Web Conferencing, Webinar, Chat First month $10 Netsuite, Zendesk, Google Apps 24/7
+Zoom Business Phone, Hosted PBX, Video Meetings, Web Conferencing, Webinar, Chat Free meeting app $120 annually per license Netsuite, Zendesk, Google Apps 24/7

 Who Should Use Hosted Phone Systems?

-The truth is that any team looking to cut telecom costs, expand business communication features, and access a mobile and scalable business phone solution should look into hosted phone systems.
+Any team looking to cut telecom costs, expand business communication features, and access a mobile and scalable business phone solution will benefit from hosted phone systems.

 Below, we’ve answered some of the most common hosted phone system FAQs.